tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/odata-expression-syntax-for-azure-search.md

     All the above parameters are equivalent to the corresponding [search request parameters](https://docs.microsoft.com/rest/api/searchservice/search-documents).

--   The `search.ismatchscoring` function, identically to the `search.ismatch` function, is a filter that reruns documents that matched the search query.
+-   The `search.ismatchscoring` function, like the `search.ismatch` function, returns true for documents that matched the search query passed as a parameter.
 The difference between them is that the relevance score of documents matching the `search.ismatchscoring` query will contribute to the overall document score, while in the case of `search.ismatch`, the document score won't be changed.
 The following overloads of this function are available with parameters identical to those of `search.ismatch`:
     - `search.ismatchscoring(search)`
     - `search.ismatchscoring(search, searchFields)`
     - `search.ismatchscoring(search, searchFields, queryType, searchMode)`